Jackstraw Inference for AJIVE Data Integration: TCGA Breast Cancer Data

 \section{TCGA Breast Cancer Data}

-The Cancer Genome Atlas (TCGA) \cite{hutter2018cancer} is a multicenter effort to generate multiple different data types for a large cohort of patients to comprehensively characterize cancer.
+As noted in the introduction, The Cancer Genome Atlas (TCGA) \cite{hutter2018cancer} is a multicenter effort to generate multiple different data types for a large cohort of patients to comprehensively characterize cancer.
 TCGA contains many cancer types and several different data platforms.
 We are particularly interested in the breast cancer \cite{ciriello2015comprehensive} cohort, where prior work has identified molecular subtypes of breast cancer, based on gene expression \cite{perou2000molecular}, \cite{sorlie2001gene}.
 Therefore, this data set is an excellent case to study the application of jackstraw on the integration of multiple data platforms.
-The focus here is on finding relationships between joint and individual information from GE and CNV to investigate subtype-specific relationships.
 The 1038 patients are classified into 4 subtypes (185 Basal cases, 81 Her2, 556 LumA, and 216 LumB).
-GE (20249 features), CNV(806 features), and subtype (4 subtypes) are the 3 data blocks studied here.
-Inclusion of the third block that indicates the subtypes could be viewed as a {\it supervised } version of AJIVE.
-This enables the careful focusing of the analysis on the subtypes.
-Each matrix has a column corresponding to each of the 1038 patients.
-Each column of the indicator matrix has four entries, which indicate the four subtypes using a one in the appropriate row and zeroes for the other entries.
-A small example of such a subtype matrix is:
+Of particular interest are the relationships between GE and CNV and how those relationships vary by subtype.
+Hence we do a three block AJIVE analysis here: GE ($d_1=20249$), CNV ($d_2=806$), and subtype ($d_3=4$) and $n=1038$.
+Inclusion of the third block provides a {\it supervised} version of AJIVE, which enables careful focusing on the subtypes.
+The indicator (subtype) matrix has a column corresponding to each of the 1038 patients.
+Each column of the matrix has four entries, which indicate the four subtypes using a one in the appropriate row and zeroes for the other entries.

 We use the $log_2$ count GE values.
 To construct the CNV data, we use the $log_2$ ratio per gene values from GISTIC downloaded from TCGA FireBrowse website.
-The gene-level values were collapsed to cytobands (labeled chromosome regions) using the median value per gene in each cytoband.
-Each CNR is labeled as the chromosome number that distinguishes the genome location together with the letter p or q which distinguishes the chromosome arm and then by a cytoband using the following decimal number after that.
-For example, 10p11.1 is the cytoband on chromosome 10 arm p number 11.1.
 All data blocks are feature-centered as the input of AJIVE.
 Hence, the sign of all features is relative to the average.